herohiralal/AndroidGameActivity-C/README.md

 - `Trace.h`

 > Regardless of whatever language you use, will still need C++ compiler because there are C++ source files. :'(

+## Next Steps

+Ideally, this would all be C compatible, but as it stands right now - it isn't.
+If someone wants to help with that, you're most welcome.